 B1.
-Develop their knowledge of their own specialist subject and translate this to their teaching practice, through the identification of pedagogic content knowledge.
+Develop their knowledge of their own specialist subject and apply this to their teaching practice, through the identification of pedagogic content knowledge.

 B2.
-Translate the generic principles of professional practice into secure subject pedagogy for the specialist subject in different phases of the FES Sector.
+Apply the generic principles of professional practice into subject pedagogy for the specialist subject for FES Sector.